Skip to main content

 Massage Therapy or Chiropractic Manipulation

-During the massage therapy session, chiropractic manipulation aims to adjust your spine and joint to their optimal positions.
+During the massage therapy session, chiropractic manipulation aims to adjust your spine and joints to optimal positions.

 Modifying Activities